 Read more about Reason: Etymology and Related Words, Philosophical History, Traditional Problems Raised Concerning Reason

-Famous quotes containing the words human and/or reason:
+Famous quotes containing the word reason: